No immediate relief to Sindh from gas suspension

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Talking to newsmen, the federal petroleum minister said there was no immediate relief for the people of the province in terms of gas supply.
-Earlier, minister Ghulam Sarwar Khan also met with the chief minister.
+Talking to newsmen the federal Petroleum minister said there no immediate relief for people of the province in terms of gas supply.
+Earlier, the federal minister Ghulam Sarwar Khan also met with the chief minister.
 The chief minister urged the federal petroleum minister to order resumption of natural gas.
-The federal minister told the chief minister he would be holding a meeting in the SSGCL office to take a final decision.
+The federal minister told the chief minister he would be holding a meeting in the SSGCL office to take final decision.

+The Sindh CM Murad Ali Shah said the natural gas closure in Sindh is not only violation of Article 158 of the constitution but it has rendered thousands of industrial and transporters [CNG] workers jobless and caused serious problems for the domestic consumers.

-The chief minister said that Sindh had no representation in OGRA (Oil & Gas Regulatory Authority) and proposed like rest of the the provinces, Sindh should have one member in rest of the the provinces, Sindh should have one member in the authority.
+The chief minister said that Sindh has no representation in OGRA (Oil & Gas Regulatory Authority) and proposed like rest of the the provinces, Sindh should have one member in the authority.
 He also proposed an amendment in the Petroleum Concession Agreement (PCA)/Supplemental Agreement.
 He proposed that the Federal Secretary Petroleum and the provincial Secretary Energy should jointly award the PCA instead of the Federal Secretary Petroleum alone.

 He also took up the issue of representation of provinces in the board of PPL, OGDCL, SSGCL and PSO.
 Murad said the excise duty on crude oil is imposed under Article 161(1)(b)shall not form part of the Federal Consolidated Fund and must be paid to the province where the well-head of oil is located.